 Omphalocele is a rare birth defect that occurs in 1 in 4,000 — 7,000 live births.
-It is a type of abdominal wall defect in which the bowel, liver and other abdominal organs protrude out of the abdomen and into the base of the umbilical cord.
-Surgical repair is performed primarily in stages, or after a period of waiting which can last several months.
+It is a type of abdominal wall defect in which the bowel, liver and other abdominal organs extend into the abdomen near the base of the umbilical cord.

 - Detailed level II fetal ultrasound — a noninvasive, high-resolution imaging study used to determine the amount and type of abdominal organs within the umbilical sac and possible rupture of the sac, as evidenced by free floating bowel or the liver outside of the abdomen.
 The possibility of other anatomic abnormalities is evaluated.
 Lung size can also be estimated.